kubeshop/testkube/docs/docs/getting-started/step2-installing-cluster-components.md

 kubectl get all -n testkube
 ```

-By default Testkube is installed in the `testkube` namespace.
+By default, Testkube is installed in the `testkube` namespace.